flash1293/listhero/README.md

 ekofe is a small, simple shopping-list app which syncs lists between multiple devices.
 It uses react, service workers, and material-ui.
 You can try (and use) it on [listhero.de](https://listhero.de).

-The data is encrypted on the client and synced using a small node.js application server which saves the encrypted changes in a redis instance.
+The data is encrypted on the client and synced using a small node.js application server which saves the encrypted changes in a connected postgres instance.

 ## Development

 To start the server and client locally, you need a local redis server.
-Run `yarn install` and afterwards `yarn start` in the `client`-directory and the `server`-directory.
+Run `yarn install` and afterwards `yarn dev` in the `client`-directory and the `server`-directory.

+### Setting up a local db

+(for Mac)

+* `brew install postgres`
+* `pg_ctl -D /usr/local/var/postgres start`
+* `createdb ekofe`

 ## Deployment

 The easiest way to deploy an ekofe instance is using the prepared `docker-compose.yml` file.
-On a production system, you can use the built images `flash1293/ekofe-server` and `flash1293/ekofe-client` instead of lokal sources and Dockerfiles.
+On a production system, you can use the built images `flash1293/ekofe-server` and `flash1293/ekofe-client` instead of local sources and Dockerfiles.

 ## Mechanism